 Note: Some features in this guide are only available in the desktop app.
-When you use the web app on a Windows computer or on a Mac, you can open the desktop app to access all of the features that Minitab offers.
+When you use the web app, you can open the desktop app to access all of the features that Minitab offers.

 Most statistical analyses require that you follow a series of steps, often directed by background knowledge or by the subject area that you are investigating.
 Chapters 2 through 5 illustrate the following steps: